haricypress/cypress_by_folder_structure/README.md

 to install cypress and supported pluggins for particular folder run command : npm install

-,next run test script in that particular folder
+next run test script in that particular folder